-The healthcare industry has come a long way to reach the point where it is right now - telemedicine, medical imaging, electronic health records, robots, and more.
-All this has become possible with the help of technology.
-And Big Data is one of those disruptors that have revolutionized the healthcare industry.
-Big Data in the healthcare industry help save lives, decrease costs, and improve the efficiency of operations.
+The healthcare industry has come a long way to reach its current state—telemedicine, medical imaging, electronic health records, robots, and more.
+All these applications became possible with the help of technology.
+Big Data in the healthcare industry is one of the most significant contributors as it helps save lives, decrease costs, and improve the efficiency of operations.

 Sources of Big Data in healthcare